Collaborative-Software-Development-Club/Spring2024-UnityProject/README.md

 ## Downloading and Installing GitHub Desktop

 1. **Verify System Requirements**: Ensure you have a x64 operating system.
-If not, talk to the VP ASAP.
+If not, talk to the president ASAP.
 2. **Download GitHub Desktop**:
     - Go to [GitHub Desktop](https://desktop.github.com/).
     - Click "Download for Windows (64bit)".
 If you are on a Mac, click "Download for macOS" under "macOS?".